UK gas stations run dry as trucker shortage sparks hoarding

 Industry groups welcomed the new visa plan, although the British Retail Consortium said it was “too little, too late.”

-Ruby McGregor-Smith, president of the Confederation of British Industry, said the announcement was “the equivalent of throwing a thimble of water on a bonfire.”
+Ruby McGregor-Smith, president of the British Chambers of Commerce, said the announcement was “the equivalent of throwing a thimble of water on a bonfire.”

 Credit: Dominic Lipinski